Alger Hiss: Perjury trials and conviction

 This time the jury found Hiss guilty.
 According to Anthony Summers, "Hiss spoke only two sentences in court after he had been found guilty.
 The first was to thank the judge.
 The second was to assert that one day in the future it would be disclosed how forgery by typewriter had been committed."

 On January 25, 1950, Judge Goddard sentenced Hiss to five years' imprisonment on each of the two counts, to run concurrently.

 At a subsequent press conference, Secretary of State Dean Acheson reacted emotionally, affirming, "I do not intend to turn my back on Alger Hiss."
 Acheson quoted Jesus in the Bible: "I was a Stranger and ye took me in; Naked, and ye clothed me; I was sick and ye visited me; I was in prison and ye came unto me."
 Acheson's remarks enraged Nixon, who called Acheson's words sacrilege.
 The verdict was upheld by the United States Court of Appeals for the Second Circuit, and the Supreme Court of the United States denied a writ of certiorari.

-The case heightened public concern about Soviet espionage penetration of the U.S. government in the 1930s and 1940s.
+The case heightened public concern about Soviet espionage penetration of the US government in the 1930s and 1940s.
 As a well-educated and highly connected government official from an old American family, Alger Hiss did not fit the profile of a typical spy.

 Publicity surrounding the case thrust Nixon into the public spotlight, helping him move from the U.S. House of Representatives to the U.S. Senate in 1950, to the vice-presidency of the United States in 1952, and finally to the presidency in 1968.

 Senator Joseph McCarthy made his famous speech at Wheeling, West Virginia, two weeks after the Hiss verdict, launching his career as the nation's most visible anti-communist.

 Incarceration

-On 22 March 1951, Alger Hiss was sent to a maximum security federal facility.
+On March 22, 1951, Alger Hiss was sent to a maximum security federal facility.
 Although he had been sentenced to five years' imprisonment, Hiss served only three years and eight months in Lewisburg Federal Prison.
 He was released from prison on November 27, 1954.

 While in prison, Hiss acted as a volunteer attorney, adviser, and tutor for many of his fellow inmates.

 Post-incarceration

-After his release in 1954 at age 50, Hiss, who had been disbarred, worked as a salesman for the stationery company S. Novick & Sons located in the Puck Building, 295 Lafayette St. in New York City.
-From 1958-1960 he worked as an administrative assistant to R. Andrew Smith, a comb manufacturer, earning $20,000/year.
+After his release in 1954 at age 50, Hiss, who had been disbarred, worked as a salesman for a stationery company in New York City.
+From 1958 to 1960 he worked as an administrative assistant to R. Andrew Smith, a comb manufacturer, earning $20,000/year.
 In 1957, he published In the Court of Public Opinion, a book challenging in detail the prosecution's case against him, and maintaining the typewritten documents traced to his typewriter had been forged.
 Hiss separated from his first wife, Priscilla, in 1959, though they remained married until her death in 1984.
 In 1985 he married Isabel Johnson, who had been living with him since soon after they met in 1960.